 Take up the Challenge!
 Join the ALODN Team.
 Create a Local Network.
 Help Living Organ Donors in Your Region

 The American Living Organ Donor Network is working to establish local chapters/branches to better educate and serve the living organ donor population and general public.
-ALODN regional directors have to be living organ donors, willing to work for free unless they find financial resources (grants, donations) that are sufficient to pay a salary.
+ALODN regional directors have to be living organ donors or someone who has tried to donate but was excluded for health reasons, willing to work for free unless they find financial resources (grants, donations) that are sufficient to pay a salary.
 Other than complying with the ALODN mission, there are few constraints on what the director chooses as his or her focus or how fast the regional program develops.
 Possible areas of focus include: fundraising, grant writing, and financial support of local donors (living organ donor donation related expenses only), mentoring potential donors, public education, get-togethers for living organ donors and support groups).
 The territory covered by the local network is totally up to the director.
 It could be as small as a city or as large as a region covering several states.
 We understand that such efforts take time and anyone who becomes a local network director is likely to have other work as well.
 So how much you do and how fast would be up to you.

 The national branch of ALODN would help with local paperwork to establish the branch and get it state permission to function as a charity under the ALODN umbrella.
-We would provide manpower and resource support in every way possible to help your local organization get started and grow.
-The only financial support we would be willing to supply is paying your local fees for the right to solicit charity funds until you bring in money to pay those fees yourself.
+We would provide manpower and resource support in every way possible to help your local organization get started and grow (e.g. we process all donor applications, provide interns, legal expertise, and other advice).
+The only financial support we would be willing to supply is paying your local fees for the right to solicit charity funds, your domain name, and local website, until you bring in enough money to pay those expenses yourself.
 Other costs would have to be covered through your own fundraising efforts.
-For more information contact Sigrid at email@example.com.
+For more information contact Sigrid at firstname.lastname@example.org.

 DC Branch of the ALODN at www.DCLivingOrganDonors.org